The Data Train Team

 Dr. Antonie Haas

-Scientific data and research results are often understandable for experts only.
-Visualization transforms numbers in symbols or graphics and has the ability to decode complex interrelations even to non-experts.
+In her work, she often experiences that scientific data and research results are often understandable for experts only.
+Here, visualization is key: it transforms numbers in symbols or graphics and has the ability to decode complex interrelations even to non-experts.

 "Data-driven science is an ongoing process and requires beside excellent scientific expertise, expertise in standardized data management as well as the knowledge and application of analyses methods to work with high data volumes (e.g. Big Data).
 The training of required capabilities is key to excellent scientific results, and focus of the U Bremen Research Alliance training program."